 Students need to complete their core courses and electives and earn the number of credits in order to graduate.
-The number of courses for ELT students is 58 with 160 credits, for ELL 47 courses with 138 credits and for TRN students 55 courses with 159 credits in total.
+The number of courses for ELT students following the 2018 program is 66 with 148 credits, for ELT students following the 2021 program it is 55 courses with 138 credits, for ELL 53 courses with 137 credits and for TRN students 56 courses with 160 credits in total.